balintbiro/Oryctolagus_cuniculus_numts/README.md

 # numt
- Patterns of numtogenesis in Oc genome.
+ Patterns of numtogenesis in the Oryctolagus cuniculus genome.